maenerosa/library-app/README.md

-This is a simple library app using HTML, CSS and JavaScript
+A simple library webapp built with HTML, CSS and JavaScript